rafapolo/celohuobihack/veraefiko/README.md

-## VERAΞFIKO
+## VERAΞFIKO MMXXII

-Celo x Huobi: Stablecoin in Web3 & Sustainability - June MMXXII
+**Celo x Huobi: Stablecoin in Web3 & Sustainability 2022**

 In Esperanto, *Vera Efico* means *Real Impact*.

 #### Description

-This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R$ Real currency.
-An innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange directly from their own bank accounts, taking advantage of the new Brazilian Central Bank protocol for instant payment, allowing us to convert a R\$ PIX transfer into 1:1 Celo cR\$ - tradable for 1291 Huobi tokens thought on our dApp - while collecting an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own MCO2 token vault - used to bootstrap our DAO aiming to acquire a land to build an offline ReFi Hacklab.
+This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R$ Real currency: an innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange directly from their own bank accounts, taking advantage of the new Brazilian Central Bank protocol for instant payment, allowing us to convert a R\$ PIX transfer into 1:1 Celo cR\$ - tradable for 1291 Huobi tokens through our dApp - while collecting an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own MCO2 token vault - used to bootstrap our DAO aiming to acquire a land for collective regeneration.

 #### Scenario

 - Brazil is the sixth most populated country in the world.
 Home to roughly 214 million people today, it accounts for almost half of South America’s inhabitants.
+By 2023 we might have our own CBDCs.
 - Over 60% of Brazil’s population fall under the millennial or Gen Z bracket, with youths aged 15–24 accounting for more than ⅓ of the total population.
 - According to an Harvard Business School case-study, “in December 2018 the interest rate in Brazil for corporate loans was 52.3%, for consumer loans it was 120.0% and for credit card indebtedness it was 272.42%".
 DeFi might change this scenario.
 - Of the whole population, around 70% have regular Internet access and own a smartphone.
 There are more phones than people.